MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/using-the-rest-services-with-net.md

 > [!IMPORTANT]
 >  The Response class is part of the data contracts for the Bing Maps REST services.
 The data contracts for the Bing Maps REST Services are quite large and have been included at the end of this topic.
 You must copy these data contract classes into your application.

- To access the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], you create a URL request and then submit the request using HTTP **GET** or **POST** protocol .
+ To access the Bing Maps REST Services, you create a URL request and then submit the request using HTTP **GET** or **POST** protocol .
 When the response data is returned, you must serialize the data against a set of data contracts.
-The data contracts for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] are quite large and have been included at the end of this topic.
-As the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] adds new functionality, these data contracts must be updated.
+The data contracts for the Bing Maps REST Services are quite large and have been included at the end of this topic.
+As the Bing Maps REST Services adds new functionality, these data contracts must be updated.
 A benefit of working with JSON serialization rather than XML serialization is that changes in the schema rarely cause issues for existing applications.
-For instance, if a new property is added to the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], an application that uses the old data contracts can still process a response without errors; however, the new property will not be available.
+For instance, if a new property is added to the Bing Maps REST Services, an application that uses the old data contracts can still process a response without errors; however, the new property will not be available.
 To get the new property, you must update the data contracts.

  In order to make use of JSON serialization in .NET, use the DataContractJsonSerializer by referencing the following libraries in your project: